-We then study the effect of the hyper-parameter $\lambda$ introduced in Sec. \ref{sec:AFDF} and compare the DeepJSCC-PF and DeepJSCC-DF schemes in Table \ref{tab1}.
-In the training phase, different DeepJSCC-DF, PF models are trained with $SNR_{sr} \in \{0, 12, 24, \infty\}$dB while $\gamma$ is chosen uniformly from interval $[2,8]$ dB, i.e., $\gamma \in \mathcal{U}(2,8)$ dB.
-We consider $\lambda \in \{0,0.5,1,2\}$ for the training of DeepJSCC-DF.
-Note that $\gamma = 8$ dB for all the simulations in the table\footnote{Conclusions reached for $\gamma = 8$ dB hold for different $\gamma$ values, which are not included due to space limitation.}. \mytable As can be seen, when $SNR_{sr} = 0$ or $SNR_{sr} = \infty$ dB, $\lambda = 0$ is preferable as trying to reconstruct the image at the relay requires $f_s$ to generate features that work for very good ($\infty$ dB)/bad ($0$ dB) $\mathrm{S}-\mathrm{R}$ link quality as well as the modest $\mathrm{S}-\mathrm{D}$ link ($8$ dB), which would result in performance degradation.
-When $SNR_{sr} = 12, 24$ dB, the conditions of the $\mathrm{S}-\mathrm{R}$ link and the $\mathrm{S}-\mathrm{D}$ link are closer; and thus, having non-zero $\lambda$ would ensure a good reconstruction at the relay providing better results compared to $\lambda = 0$.
-We note that, even in this case, increasing $\lambda$ beyond 1 harms the final performance as the system is mainly focusing on the reconstruction at the relay node.
+We then study the effect of the hyper-parameter $\lambda$ introduced in Section. \ref{sec:AFDF} and compare the DeepJSCC-PF and DeepJSCC-DF schemes in Table \ref{tab1}.
+In the training phase, different DeepJSCC-DF and PF models are trained with $SNR_{sr} \in \{0, 8, 24\}$ dB, $\gamma \in \mathcal{U}(2,8)$ dB and we consider $\lambda \in \{0,0.5,1,2\}$ for the DeepJSCC-DF models.
+In the testing phase, $\gamma = 8$ dB is set for all the simulations\footnote{We further note that the conclusions reached for $\gamma = 8$ dB hold for other $\gamma$ values too.
+These results are not included here due to space constraints.}. \mytable As one would expect, when $SNR_{sr} = 0$ dB, $\lambda = 0$ is preferable as trying to reconstruct the image at the relay {becomes a bottleneck due to poor $\mathrm{S}-\mathrm{R}$ link quality.
+When {$SNR_{sr} = 8, 24$ dB}, a non-zero $\lambda$ ensures a good reconstruction at the relay, preventing noise forwarding to some extend.
+We note that, even in this case, increasing $\lambda$ beyond 1 harms the final performance as the system is mainly focusing on the reconstruction at the relay.

-From Table \ref{tab1}, we find the gain obtained by tuning $\lambda$ is rather limited.
-To be specific, DeepJSCC-DF with $\lambda = 0$ is close to optimal making the regulation term in \eqref{equ:DFLoss} unnecessary.
-This has motivated the introduction of the DeepJSCC-PF scheme, which is equivalent to DeepJSCC-DF with $\lambda = 0$, with a simplified DNN at the relay.
-We observed that DeepJSCC-PF can achieve comparable or even better performance than DeepJSCC-DF with $\lambda = 0$ with simpler structure.
+From Table \ref{tab1}, we observe that the gain obtained by tuning $\lambda$ is limited: DeepJSCC-DF with $\lambda = 0$ performs close to the {the results with optimal $\lambda$ for each SNR value}.
+This motivates the introduction of the DeepJSCC-PF scheme, which is equivalent to DeepJSCC-DF with $\lambda = 0$, with a simplified DNN at the relay.
+We observe from Table I that DeepJSCC-PF can achieve comparable performance with DeepJSCC-DF with $\lambda = 0$ using a much simpler DNN architecture.

 \figfinal